CodeLexis/huntela/contrib/python/README.md

 > Huntela officially supports Python 3.9 upwards.

-Request is available on PyPi and it can be installed using `pip`
+Huntela is available on PyPi and it can be installed using `pip`

 ```batch
 python -m pip install huntela